JensKanstrupLarsen/safeP4R/README.md

 ### Testing the effect of running the examples
 All of the examples affect the connectivity of the network to some degree.
-To verify that the examples have had any effect, the `ping` command can be used in the mininet interface:
+To verify that the examples have had any effect, the `ping` command can be used at the `mininet>` prompt on the VM:

     h1 ping h2

-`h1` will then attempt to periodically send packets to `h2`.
+Host `h1` will then attempt to periodically send packets to `h2`.
 The sending of packets can be stopped with Ctrl+c.

-If packets are successfully sent (_and_ replies are received), you should get an output similar to this:
+If you attempt the `ping` command above _before_ running one of the examples below, you will see no output: this is because there is no route between hosts `h1` and `h2` in the virtual network simulated by `mininet`.

+After you run one of the examples below, the P4 tables of the devices in the virtual network will be updated, and packets from host `h1` will be able to reach `h2`.
+As a consequence, the `ping` command above will produce an output similar to:

     mininet> h1 ping h2
     PING 10.0.2.2 (10.0.2.2) 56(84) bytes of data.